Disneyland Paris: Our Full Review and Best Tips!

 Disneyland Paris is located about 27 miles (43 kilometers) east of central Paris.
 There are several ways to reach the park.

 If you have your own vehicle, you can drive to Disneyland Paris.
 There’s parking available at the park, or at a number of the hotels.
-Parking information at Disneyland Paris is located here.
+Check the parking information website for current fees.

-We were traveling with a young child, so we found the easiest option to be taking a taxi.
-We paid 87.40 euros for our trip.
+Because we traveled to Paris with a young child, we found the easiest option to be taking a taxi to Disneyland Paris.
+We paid 87.40 euros for our trip from central Paris to Disneyland Paris.
 (Rates will likely be different for your trip, but I provide this number to provide you with an estimate of the cost.)
-Between traveling with a child and having all of our luggage, I was glad we budgeted the money for the taxi service.
 The taxi picked us up from our hotel in central Paris and took us directly to the Sequoia Lodge.
 It was so easy!
 I recognize this isn’t the cheapest option, but if possible, I do think that it’s worth it.

 You can also take the train from Paris to Disneyland Paris.
 This is the most affordable option, and it takes less than hour to make the commute.
 This website provides a really excellent overview of how to take the train.